Utmost good faith

 Assensus means “assent” or “agreement,” and is our conviction that the content of our faith is true.
 One can know about the Christian faith and yet believe that it is not true.
 Genuine faith says the content — the notitia taught by Holy Scripture — is true (Romans 10:9-11, 13, I John 5:20).
 A person must spiritually consent to the gospel in order to have genuine, saving faith.
 The Reformers distinguished three degrees of assent: firmitas, certitudo and evidentia.
 Assent with firmitas, or firmness, is full assent without hesitation to something accepted purely on authority.
 Assent with certitudo, or certainty, is full assent founded firmly upon a solid ground of accepted testimony.
 Assent to evidentia, or evidence, rests not on testimony, but on proof drawn either from sense-experience or reason.
 Protestants argue that the assensus theoreticus of faith is assent with firmitas and certitudo only.
 Evidentia, in contrast, belongs to a science.

-Fudicia means “personal trust,” and involves complete reliance on the object of trust.
-This also is referred to as apprehensio fiducialis, or “the apprehension of faith.”
+Fiducia means “personal trust,” and involves complete reliance on the object of trust.
+Martin Luther referred to the apprehensio fiducialis, or “the apprehension of faith.”
 Knowing and assenting to the facts, the raw data of the Christian faith is not enough, for even demons can do that (James 2:19).
-Faith is effectual only if, knowing about and conceding to the claims of Jesus, one personally trusts in Him alone for salvation (I Timothy 1:15, I Peter 4:19).
+Faith is effectual only if, knowing about and conceding to the claims of Jesus, one personally trusts in him alone for salvation (I Timothy 1:15, I Peter 4:19).
 Put simply, a person must have Christ in order to have genuine, saving faith.